thomas-vinet/bibtex-tidy/README.md

       Write output to specified path.
 When omitted (and -m/--modify is not used), the result will be printed to stdout.

+  --config, -c
+      Reads option from a specified path.
+Other options provided via the CLI overwrite those in the config file.

   --modify, -m, --no-modify
       Overwrite the original input files with the tidied result.
 This is enabled by default but will be disabled by default in v2.
 For v1, use --no-modify to